Noah-Houghton/Eldritch-Apocalypse/README.md

-##### Proteges
+##### Protégés

 The new world is more dangerous and unforgiving than ever before.
-Death is a constant companion to the unwary, and even veteran adventurers may meet their end.
+Death stalks the unwary, and even veteran adventurers may meet their end.
 The next generation is your best hope for a lasting legacy.

-Players have the option to recruit a custom operative that their main character nurtures as a protege.
-On the event of player death, the player may choose to switch to their protege.
+Players have the option to recruit a custom operative that their main character nurtures as a protégé.
+On the event of player death, the player may choose to switch to their protégé.
 At the DM's discretion, they may also switch out characters temporarily without either dying.
-The protege gets a bonus specific to the character who mentored them, determined by the DM in consultation with the player.
+The protégé gets a bonus specific to the character who mentored them, determined by the DM in consultation with the player.

 ##### Arcanists